 Marbled grass-fed beef

-This PGP programme will develop an integrated value chain for high-value, marbled beef that is internationally recognised for its superior eating qualities.
+This PGP programme was aimed at developing an integrated value chain for high-value, marbled beef that is internationally recognised for its superior eating qualities.

 Programme start: August 2012

 Length: 7 years

 Estimated potential economic benefits to New Zealand: $76 million cumulative increase in GDP over the term of the programme

 Commercial partners: Firstlight Foods Ltd, Brownrigg Agriculture Group Ltd

 Outcome Logic for Marbled Grass-fed Beef [PDF, 417 KB]